 There is no doubt that 2020 will be well documented in the history books.
 From the pandemic, the election, the market volatility, and the recession, writers will have deep wells of storylines and material.
 When we reflect on the economy in specific, a few themes emerge which are likely to impact investors for years to come.

 At the start of the year, the Federal Reserve (the Fed) expected to raise interest rates over the next few years.
 The Fed was also slowly unwinding its balance sheet by reducing the amount of debt instruments held.
 Meanwhile, the unemployment rate was at a multi-decade low, inflation was gradually appearing and the overall economy was operating at a gentle trot.
-Not too fast, not too slow—in other word, precisely where economists like it.
+Not too fast, not too slow—in another word, precisely where economists like it.
 Yet, some were concerned.

 The economic expansion that had lasted 10 years was growing long in the tooth, and the consensus among economists indicated that a recession was probably 18-24 months away.
 And then there was COVID-19.
 In response, the Fed rapidly began dropping rates (specifically, Fed Funds Rate) from 1.5% to zero in the span of only two weeks in March.